 The day before, in Baie-des-Sables, a minke whale was also creating quite a racket by breaching just opposite the village.
 If we think that a “cannonball” jump into a swimming pool makes a lot of noise, then just imagine an animal weighing 6 to 8 tonnes crashing onto the water surface… Another minke whale breached off Pointe-des-Monts.
 “It’s quiet in terms of species diversity, but when you have a minke whale that breaches for two to three hours straight, then that’s pretty good!” confirms one observer.

 Minke whales are not the “chattiest” of marine mammals.
 In the St. Lawrence Estuary, minkes seem to vocalize even less than fin whales.
-They produces low-frequency sounds that sometimes resemble grunts, sometimes a thumping noise.
+They produce low-frequency sounds that sometimes resemble grunts, other times a thumping noise.
 They are not known to produce sounds when out of the water.

 The most vocal whales in the St. Lawrence are undoubtedly belugas.
 Nicknamed “canaries of the sea” for their vast vocal repertoire, belugas can make audible sounds above the surface.
 On July 17, from Pointe de l’Islet in Tadoussac, another GREMM employee enjoys a “concert” of nearly a dozen passing belugas.
 “This is the first time I’ve ever heard them.
 I’m really impressed,” she says, mimicking the screams, grunts and other strange sounds that are difficult to put into words.